mc2626/alogorithms-and-data-structures/README.md

 # alogorithms-and-data-structures
-All my course work for my Data Structures I course
+All my course work for my Data Structures I course in Python